natetan/warrior/README.md

 **Imgen**
 - `airpods`: Old man with airpods and iPad.
 - `balloon`: The blade [2] does not break the balloon [1].
+- `ban`: I am sick of this filth.
 - `bed`: Brothers are mean.
 - `cancer`: Who is cancerous af?
+- `chidori`: When the beat hits you like a chidori to the heart
 - `color`: colors someone.
 - `delete`: delet.
 - `egg`: Duck pooping out an egg